/

 Phishing SMS 2FA codes – How hackers bypass two-factor authentication

-Phishing is one of the most common and number one threat affecting civil organisations around the world, in fact, 90% of data breach attacks starts with a phishing attack.
+Phishing is one of the most common and number one threats affecting civil organisations around the world; in fact, 90% of data breach attacks start with a phishing attack.

-According to research by wandera, over 48% of phishing attacks are happening on mobile devices, and cellphone users are 3 times more vulnerable to phishing attack than desktop users.
+According to research by Wandera, over 48% of phishing attacks are happening on mobile devices, and cellphone users are 3 times more vulnerable to phishing attacks than desktop users.

-These days hacking an email account is not as easy as phishing just a username and password.
+These days, hacking an email account is not as easy as phishing with just a username and password.
 To succeed, the attacker must also bypass another layer of a security feature called two-factor authentication (2FA).

-It’s always a good practice to enable 2FA on all of your email accounts where ever it is possible, but don’t be misled into believing that once it is enabled, you are safe or hack-proof.
+It’s always a good practice to enable 2FA on all of your email accounts, wherever it is possible, but don’t be misled into believing that once it is enabled, you are safe or hack-proof.

 If you do not have a proper understanding of how real phishing attacks work, you are always at risk.